Jazz Appreciation Month - The Three Louis'

 NOBODY HERE BUT US CHICKENS

 As I write this, I notice there's a pattern with some of these introductions; that being the video game, Mafia.
-Louis Jordan's song You Run Your Mouth And I'll Run My Business must have left quite an impression on me as it's the only Louis Jordan song within the game's soundtrack and only plays once, during a story mission.
+Louis Jordan's song You Run Your Mouth And I'll Run My Business must have left quite an impression on me as it's the only Louis Jordan song within the game's music soundtrack and only plays once, during a story mission.
 The lyrics fit so well with the game and I enjoyed the rhyming:

 'If I'd followed your advice on how to make dough, I'd have been in the jailhouse long ago'.